backstage/backstage/docs/FAQ.md

 possible, material-ui lets plugin makers both get going easily with well-known tech and a large flora of components.

-## Are you planning on having plugins cooked into the repo or should they be developed in separate repos?
+## Q: Are you planning on having plugins cooked into the repo or should they be developed in separate repos?

 Additional open sourced plugins would be added to the `plugins` directory in this monorepo.